AlecrimCloudwalk/aya-revamp/README.md

 ## Message Formatting

 The bot supports rich text formatting for messages posted to Slack.
-There are two primary ways to create formatted messages:
+There are three primary ways to create formatted messages:

 ### 1. Rich Text with Markers (Recommended)